nichomueller/ROManifolds.jl/README.md

 ## Examples

-Before running the following examples, it is necessary to import from file some geometries saved to `.msh` file.
-They can be found in the [assets](https://nichomueller.github.io/ROManifolds.jl/docs/assets) directory of this repo, in the zipped file named `models.tar.gz`.
+Before running the following examples, it is necessary to import from file some geometries which can be found [here](https://nichomueller.github.io/ROManifolds.jl/docs/assets).
+The file name is `models.zip`.
 The geometries must be unzipped and moved to a directory where the numerical experiments are ran.
 This directory should be placed inside the `data` directory of the `Julia` project which is being used to run these experiments.
 To find this directory, first add the package `DrWatson` with

 ```julia
 # Type ] to enter package mode